joolstorrentecalo/gitlab-foss/doc/subscriptions/subscription-add-ons.md

 1. Users who have not yet used Code Suggestions, ordered by most recently assigned.
 1. Users who have used Code Suggestions, ordered by least recent usage of Code Suggestions.

-### For blocked, banned and deactivated users

-Once or twice each day, a CronJob reviews GitLab Duo seat assignments.
-If a user who is assigned a GitLab Duo seat becomes blocked, banned, or deactivated, their access to GitLab Duo features is automatically removed.

-After the seat has been removed, it becomes available and can be re-assigned to a new user.

-## Changes to GitLab Duo Pro and GitLab Duo Enterprise access

-DETAILS:
-**Tier:** Premium, Ultimate
-**Offering:** GitLab.com, Self-managed, GitLab Dedicated

-Starting October 17, 2024, customers with a Premium or Ultimate subscription must have a GitLab Duo add-on to access AI-powered features.

-To [continue using](https://about.gitlab.com/gitlab-duo/) GitLab Duo Pro or GitLab Duo Enterprise features, you can either:

-- Start a free trial
-- Purchase GitLab Duo Pro or Duo Enterprise

-GitLab Duo Enterprise is available only for Ultimate subscriptions.

-If you have already purchased GitLab Duo Pro or Enterprise, to avoid losing access, you must assign remaining seats before October 17, 2024.

-If you have an Ultimate subscription and purchased GitLab Duo Pro with the option to upgrade to Duo Enterprise, you must upgrade before October 17, 2024.
-If you don't upgrade, you will lose access to GitLab Duo Enterprise features.